chepora/mes_homework/week_3/STM32L152_DISCO/README.md

 # Blinky on the STM32L152 Discovery Board

+This program lets the green LED blink and uses the user button as input, which turns on the blue LED.

 The [STM32L152 Discovery Board](https://www.st.com/en/evaluation-tools/32l152cdiscovery.html) features the STM32L152RCT6.

 This program was developed and compiled by using STM32CubeIE 1.13.2